awsdocs/amazon-sagemaker-developer-guide/doc_source/prebuilt-containers-extend.md

    role = get_execution_role()
    ```

-1. Paste the following example script into the notebook code cell to configure a Amazon SageMaker Estimator using your extended container\.
+1. Paste the following example script into the notebook code cell to configure a SageMaker Estimator using your extended container\.

    ```
    from sagemaker.estimator import Estimator